-Pro Keyboard-based, mouse-free interface, support trackpad
+Pro Keyboard-based, mouse-free interface, and trackpad support

-Versions of vim like gVim or MacVim still allow you to use the mouse and familiar platform shortcuts.
-That can help ease the learning curve and you'll probably find you won't want to, or need to, use the mouse after a while.
+Versions of Vim, like gVim or MacVim, still allow you to use the mouse and familiar platform shortcuts.
+That can help ease the learning curve and you'll probably find you won't want to (or need to) use the mouse after a while.

 Pro Macros increase productivity

-Many text editors have programmable macros, but since vim is keyboard based, your programmed macros are usually far more predictable and easier to understand.
+Many text editors have programmable macros, but since Vim is keyboard-based, your programmed macros are usually far more predictable and easier to understand.

 Pro Has multiple distinct editing modes